tomhrr/cosh/doc/all.md

    sends the specified signal to the process.
  - `chmod`: takes a path and a numeric mode, and updates the path's mode accordingly.  (`oct` may be useful for mode conversions.)
+ - `chown`: takes a path, a user name, and a group name, and updates the path's ownership accordingly.

 ### Regular expressions